DaniSchechter/Protobuf-Stripper/README.md

        i. create a folder called *bin*, under the root directory of the project
 2. For running the application with a configuration file

-       i. create a folder called include
+    1. create a folder called include
-       ii. create a file called config.json and paste the following into it: ( you can modify the settings )
+    2. create a file called config.json and paste the following into it: ( you can modify the settings )

     ```javascript
     {